-Bed bugs are becoming a challenging problem in residences of all kinds, including homes, apartments, hotels, dormitories and shelters.
+The purpose of this alert is to make you aware that bed bugs are increasingly becoming a problem in residences of all kinds, including homes, apartments, hotels, dormitories and shelters.
 Bed bugs feed by sucking blood from humans and animals.
-While their bites are not known to spread disease, they can be very itchy and create a great deal of discomfort.
-Infestations have proven to be very difficult to eradicate.
+While their bites are not known to spread disease, they can be very itchy and create a great deal of discomfort and stress.
+Bed bug infestations can be very difficult to eradicate.